exakat/exakat/docs/Rules.rst

 Those instructions are useless, or contains useless parts.

-For example, an addition whose result is not stored in a variable, or immediately reused, does nothing : it is actually performed, and the result is lost.
+For example, an addition whose result is not stored in a variable, or immediately used, does nothing : it is actually performed, and the result is lost.
 Just plain lost.
+In fact, PHP might detect it, and optimize it away.

 Here the useless instructions that are spotted :

 <?php

 // Concatenating with an empty string is useless.
-$string = 'This part '.$is.' usefull but '.$not.'';
+$string = 'This part '.$is.' useful but '.$not.'';

 // This is a typo, that PHP turns into a constant, then a string, then nothing.
 `continue <http://www.php.net/manual/en/control-structures.continue.php>`_;